Adelsamir01/CyberLLM/README.md

 ## Supported Models

-The following large language models have been fine-tuned on the CyberLLM dataset:
+The following large language models have been fine-tuned on the CyberLLMInstruct dataset:
 - Llama 3.1 8B
 - Mistral 7B
 - Llama 2 70B